▪︎ CLP, REACH

 Background

-The exact name of the hazard class proposed for the classification of TFA is “Reproductive toxic, Category 1B” with hazard statement H360Df: “May damage the unborn child.
-May cause harm to fertility.”
-However, this classification does not indicate any actual health risks, given that the amount of the substance ingested is decisive here.
+The exact name of the hazard class to which TFA is to be classified is "Toxic for reproduction, Category 1B" with the hazard statements H360Df: "May damage the unborn child.
+Suspected of damaging fertility".
+However, this classification says nothing about actual health risks, as the amount of the substance ingested is decisive.
 Nevertheless, the authorities are sounding the alarm because the substance is also considered to be very persistent and very mobile (vPvM).
-As a result, TFA is difficult to break down in the environment and minimally binds to sediments or activated carbon filters, which makes it difficult to treat drinking water.
+As a result, TFA is difficult to break down in the environment and hardly binds to sediments or activated carbon filters, which makes drinking water treatment more difficult.

-Water tests in ten EU countries showed that TFA accounts for around 99 percent of total PFAS contamination.
-Why?
-Almost all PFAS, including fluorinated gases (F-gases), pesticides, pharmaceuticals, and industrial chemicals, are ultimately broken down into TFA in the environment, causing a continuous rise of its concentration in the environment.
+Water tests in ten EU countries have shown that TFA accounts for around 99 percent of all PFAS contamination.
+The reason: almost all PFAS, including fluorinated gases (F-gases), pesticides, pharmaceuticals and industrial chemicals, are ultimately broken down into TFA in the environment, meaning that its concentration in the environment is continuously increasing.

-Comments on the harmonized classification and labeling dossier (CLH) can be submitted until the end of July.
-The ECHA Committee for Risk Assessment (RAC) will then examine the dossier and any comments received and submit an opinion to the EU Commission, which will then draft a corresponding regulation to amend the CLP Regulation (Regulation on Adaptation to Technical Progress, ATP).
+The dossier on harmonized classification and labelling (CLH) can be commented on until the end of July.
+The ECHA Committee for Risk Assessment (RAC) will then scrutinize the dossier together with the comments received and submit an opinion to the EU Commission, which in turn will prepare a corresponding draft regulation to adapt the CLP Regulation (Adaptation to Technical Progress Regulation, ATP).

 Your products may contain PFAS and you would like to protect yourself legally?
 Contact us at any time at sales@kft.de.